 The opening day record...

-The most common scoreline is a 1-1 draw, while Scunthorpe have won eighteen of their opening games.
+The most common scoreline is a 1-1 draw, while Scunthorpe have won eighteen of their opening games, with a number of those while two points for a win was still in operation.

 |P||W||D||L||F||A||+ / -||Pts|